Paul Henreid: Actor was ‘dependable’ leading man to Hollywood actresses

 Paul Henreid movies

 12:30 AM LAST OF THE BUCCANEERS (1950).
-Dir.: Lew Landers.
+Director: Lew Landers.
 Cast: Paul Henreid, Jack Oakie, Karin Booth, Mary Anderson, Edgar Barrier, John Dehner, Harry Cording, Eugene Borden.
 Color.
 79 min.

 2:00 AM THE FOUR HORSEMEN OF THE APOCALYPSE (1962).
-Dir.: Vincente Minnelli.
-Cast: Glenn Ford, Ingrid Thulin, Charles Boyer, Lee J. Cobb, Paul Lukas, Yvette Mimieux, Karl Boehm, Paul Henreid, Harriet E. MacGibbon, Kathryn Givney, George Dolenz, Nestor Paiva, Albert Rémy, Fifi D'Orsay.
+Director: Vincente Minnelli.
+Cast: Glenn Ford, Ingrid Thulin, Charles Boyer, Lee J. Cobb, Paul Lukas, Yvette Mimieux, Karl Boehm, Paul Henreid, George Dolenz, Albert Rémy, Fifi D’Orsay.
 Color.
 153 mins.
 Letterbox Format.

-One of the best-remembered movies of the studio era, Casablanca – not set in a Spanish or Mexican White House – features Paul Henreid as Czechoslovakian underground leader Victor Laszlo, Ingrid Bergman's husband but not her True Love.
-That's Humphrey Bogart, owner of a cafe in the titular Moroccan city.
-Henreid's anti-Nazi hero is generally considered one of least interesting elements in Casablanca, but Alt Film Guide contributor Dan Schneider thinks otherwise.
+One of the best-remembered movies of the studio era, Casablanca – not set in a Spanish or Mexican White House – features Paul Henreid as Czechoslovakian underground leader Victor Laszlo, Ingrid Bergman’s husband but not her True Love.
+That’s Humphrey Bogart, owner of a cafe in the titular Moroccan city.
+Henreid’s anti-Nazi hero is generally – though definitely not always – considered one of the least interesting elements in Casablanca.

 Back to Casablanca: I’ve always failed to grasp the film’s popularity.
 If I were to list my top 50 romantic movies, this Warner Bros. production likely wouldn’t be included among them.
 Perhaps it’s because I find Humphrey Bogart’s Bogart characters hard to swallow.
 (Bogart’s anti-Bogart characters, e.g., those found in The African Queen and The Caine Mutiny, are infinitely more interesting.)
 Anyhow, even if you’re not a Bogart fan and/or don’t care for romantic movies, Casablanca offers a whole array of scene-stealing supporting players, among them Claude Rains, Conrad Veidt, Sydney Greenstreet, and Peter Lorre.